-One of the qualities of successful partners is that they become (best) friends – they are comfortable with each other’s presence.
+One of the qualities of successful partners is that they become (best) friends and that they are comfortable with each other’s presence.
 Energy and love between both parties flows effortlessly.
 It doesn’t feel like work, it feels like pure joy.
 You cannot get enough of each other.

-If you are lucky and the date is right, sometimes there is no “fake it till you make it” period especially since the first 90 days we tend to live in the honeymoon period and don’t see each other for who we truly are or potentially can be.
+If you’ve done your due diligence here on Freaya and you are on that first, magical date with someone research shows that in the first 90 days we tend to live in the honeymoon period and don’t see each other for who we truly are or potentially can be.
 You immediately feel you’ve known each other for years.
+But this is love itself blinding you and you have to learn to recognize this.

-But oftentimes, you have to give it time.
-The most important thing is to enjoy, not try to impress.
+So, you have to give it time.
+The most important thing is to enjoy, not to try to impress.
 If someone likes you, they like you and there is no need to impress.

 Having fun is the goal, the rest will follow.

-If you’ve been dating each other for quite some time and are still self-conscious when you are in their presence, maybe you weren’t meant for one another.
+If you’ve been dating each other for quite some time and are still self-conscious when you are in each other’s presence, maybe you weren’t meant for one another.
 The goal is to share in each other’s happiness rather than needing one another to complete your happiness.

 The same goes with professing your love.